 Ian Kollipara, a senior from Lincoln, Nebraska. developed the website for the event, which is still available.

-“During the people were really eager to see their match results,” he said.
+“During the event, the people were really eager to see their match results,” he said.
 “I can remember checking my own against my fiancée’s.
 I was near the bottom of hers, but opposites do attract.
 Overall the vibe was a lot of fun, and people really enjoyed seeing how similar they were.
 It was a really fun atmosphere.”

 The technologies used for this event included Google forms to collect surveys, Python programs written in JupyterLab to calculate similarities and a website built with Python using FastAPI, Jinja2 and HTMX.